MicrosoftDocs/win32-pr.pt-br/desktop-src/NetMon2/getnpptriggerfromblob.md

 ---
 # <a name="getnpptriggerfromblob-function"></a>Função GetNPPTriggerFromBlob

-A função **GetNPPTriggerFromBlob** recupera o gatilho do blob fornecido.
+A **função GetNPPTriggerFromBlob** recupera o gatilho do BLOB determinado.

 ## <a name="syntax"></a>Sintaxe